jpswade/laravel-database-tools/README.md

 * `db:dump` - Fetch a copy of the latest database from the configured server.
 * `db:getFromBackup` - Download database backup file from backup.
 * `db:importFromFile {file?}` - Import data from a sql file into a database.
+* `db:charset` - Changes the charset and collation to whatever the database is set to use.

 ## Limitations